lizmat/articles/towards-more-coverage-1.md

 uncovered-at-most 10;
 ```
-and then run the `xt/coverage.rakutest` file.
-This will execute **all** of the test files that could be found in coverage mode, process that information, and then probably output something like this:
+and then run `raku -I. xt/coverage.rakutest`.
+This will execute **all** of the test files of a distribution that could be found in coverage mode, process that information, and then output something like this:
 ```
 $ raku -I. xt/coverage.rakutest
 1..2